 Our trip covered Masai Mara, Lake Naivasha and Amboseli National Park.
 The highlight of our trip was with no doubt Masai Mara where we spent three nights and days.
-An ordinary daily itinerary in a safari trip usually involves getting up early at around 6 am and doing a morning safari before breakfast, hanging out in the camp until the second safari of the day which usually starts at around 3 pm.
+An ordinary daily itinerary in a safari trip usually involves getting up early at around 6 am and doing a morning safari before breakfast, hanging out in the camp until the second safari of the day, which usually starts at around 3 pm.
 So the place where you stay is quite important as you spend the better part of your day there and you are not allowed to wonder around on your own (trust me you would not want to do that in anyways – it takes one far away encounter with your first lion to understand the environment you are in).

-The cover of this post shows my friend Pinar dancing with Masai women during our trip to a traditional Masai village.
+The cover of this post shows my friend Pinar dancing with Masai women during our visit to a traditional Masai village.
 It was one of those moments I was torn between video and photo and I went for the second option for the sake of freezing the moment.
 To this day, I still think this photo would not turn as it did if it was not for Pinar – her looks, spirit and the choice of outfit for the day made this photo possible.
-And the animals?
-We have seen so many of them, we have seen mother lions cleaning up their kids, we have seen adult lions making kids and then we have seen a very rarely experienced hunt scene the results of which is shown on the photo right above.
-If you ever plan on going to Kenya – devote much of your time to Masai Mara which is a unique place not only in terms of wildlife but also the landscape where the sky touches the ground.
-Please click here for some of my Kenya photos.
+We were the only tourists in the village, which turned the visit into a more unique visit than it would be if we went during the busy season.
+We got to visit the houses where Masai people live in, dance with them and be amazed with their connection to the natural environment surrounding them.
+I have been to many ethnic villages during my travels but never experienced such level of strong connection between humans and the surrounding nature.